MATERIALS

 Polyamide (PA, PAD)

 Macromolecule with repeating units linked by amide bonds.
 Synthetic polyamides are commonly used in textiles, automotive applications, carpets and sportswear due to their high durability and strength.
-Fibres are very tear-proof and abrasion-resistant and absorb little moisture (thus good transport of moisture away from the body) and are stretchy, crease-free, but also prone to pilling.
+Fibers are very tear-proof and abrasion-resistant and absorb little moisture (thus good transport of moisture away from the body) and are stretchy, crease-free, but also prone to pilling.
 Polyamide has the highest resistance of all textile raw materials (also when wet) and is very stretchy.

 Polycarbonate